Sequential composition of propositional logic programs: Sequential Composition

-Define the {\em unit theory} (over $A$) by the propositional Krom-Horn theory In the sequel, we will often omit the reference to $A$.
+Define the {\em unit program} (over $A$) by the propositional Krom program In the sequel, we will often omit the reference to $A$.

-We are now ready to state the main structural result of the paper.
+We are now ready to state the main structural result of the paper:

-\begin{theorem} The space of all propositional Horn theories forms a finite monoid with respect to sequential composition ordered by set inclusion with the neutral element given by the unit theory, and it forms a finite idempotent near-semiring with respect to union and composition with the left zero given by the empty theory. \end{theorem} \begin{proof} We prove the associativity of composition in Section \ref{sec:T_P} (the proof is given after Theorem \ref{thm:T_PR}).
-By definition of composition, we have Now, by definition of 1, we have $head(S)=body(S)$ and therefore $body(S)=body(r)$.
-Hence, Similarly, we have As $S$ is a 1-subset of $P$, $S$ is a singleton $S=\{s\}$, for some rule $s$ with $head(s)=body(r)$ and, since $body(r)=head(r)$ holds for every rule in 1, $head(s)=head(r)$.
+\begin{theorem} The space of all propositional logic programs over some fixed alphabet forms a finite unital magma with respect to composition ordered by set inclusion with the neutral element given by the unit program.
+Moreover, the empty program is a left zero and composition distributes from the right over union, that is, for any programs $P,Q,R$ we have

+\end{theorem} \begin{proof} The space of all propositional logic programs is obviously closed under composition, which shows that it forms a magma.

+We proceed by proving that 1 is neutral with respect to composition.
+By definition of composition, we have Now, by definition of 1 and $S\subseteq_{sz(r)} 1$, we have $ h(S)= b(S)$ and therefore $ b(S)= b(r)$.
+Hence, Similarly, we have As $S$ is a subset of $P$ with a single element, $S$ is a singleton $S=\{s\}$, for some rule $s$ with $ h(s)= b(r)$ and, since $ b(r)= h(r)$ holds for every rule in 1, $ h(s)= h(r)$.
 Hence, This shows that 1 is neutral with respect to composition.
-That composition is compatible with set inclusion is obvious.
+That composition is ordered by set inclusion is obvious.
 We now turn our attention to the operation of union.
-In \ref{equ:PQ_cup_R} we argued for right-distributivity of composition.
-That the empty set is a left zero is obvious. \end{proof}
+In \prettyref{equ:(P_cup_Q)_circ_R} we argued for the right-distributivity of composition.
+That the empty set is a left zero is obvious.
+As union is idempotent, the set of all propositional logic programs forms the structure of a finite idempotent seminearring. \end{proof}